bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 2.1.0 =
+* Includes a fix for intrusive p-tag inclusion by some themes (thanks to Pia and Patrick for helping to debug this)
+* Replaced the Twitter icons
+* Included link to settings page in Plugins page of WP Admin
+* Added Instagram buttons (using Webstagram)
+* Added possibility to force follow links to open in new window / tab
+* Fixed slight overlap in WP admin when using IE8
+* Removed some redundant functions

 = 2.0.9 =
 * Added the possibility to use custom text and images for (most) buttons